Ecosystems

 The salinity of fresh water is logically much lower and is a source of water for drinking and irrigation of plants.
 The freshwater ecosystem is critical to the survival of most living things, whether fauna, flora, or vegetation, and has a direct impact on the various types of biomes that exist on Earth.

-In these ecosystems we also find a great variety of fish and all kinds of amphibians, with a wide range and typology of vegetation.
+In these ecosystems, we also find a great variety of fish and all kinds of amphibians, with a wide range and typology of vegetation.
 In fact, about 41% of the world's wealth of fish species live in freshwater.

 Various factors such as weather (the sum of vectors such as elevation, temperature, and humidity) and topography determine the characteristics of these habitats.
 For example, the flora and fauna of a shallow lake in a northern mountain range will be very different from a shallow warm-water lake in a tropical climate zone.
 In each environment, in each ecosystem, the ideal conditions are created for these life forms to thrive.
 In fact, we could say that each ecosystem is unique.